Lockdown (2000 film): Production

 The film's prison scenes were shot on location at the then-closed down New Mexico State Penitentiary."

 Release

 Lockdown was screened at the 2000 Toronto International Film Festival and released September 15, 2000 internationally.
 It closed out the 2001 Hollywood Black Film Festival.
 Lockdown was released in the U.S. on February 14, 2003.

 Box office

-At the end of its box office run, Lockdown earned a gross of $44948 in North America.
 For the opening weekend of February 14–16, 2003, the film grossed $199,000 while playing in 750 theaters.
+At the end of its box office run, Lockdown earned a gross of $449,482 in North America.

 Critical reaction

 On Rotten Tomatoes, the film has a 58% approval rating, based on 12 reviews, with an average score of 5.8/10.
 Stephen Hunter of The Washington Post wrote, "What makes the movie memorable is its authenticity."
 Tom Long of The Detroit News wrote of the film, "Despite a low budget and predictable story line, Lockdown has undeniable power to it, fired by some fine performances and a terrifying portrayal of prison life that rings disturbingly true."

 Steve Murray of The Atlanta Journal-Constitution, wrote, "though over-the-top and simplistic, the film has a punchy B-movie grit and gusto."
 Dennis Harvey of Variety wrote that, although the film was "competently made and generally credible, [the picture] lacks the writing depth or directorial distinction needed to reinvigorate well-trod bigscreen big-house conventions."
 He felt that the film would have more appeal "in ancillary markets than at theaters."